LASER TALK: Carbon Pricing: A Prescription for Climate Health

 The threat to human health from climate change is so great that it could undermine the last 50 years of gains in development and global health, experts warned in the Lancet in June 2015.
-In November 2017, the Lancet published Planetary health: protecting human health on a rapidly changing planet by Dr. Samuel Myers, the principal research scientist at Harvard T.H.
-Chan School of Public Health and director of the Planetary Health Alliance. extended the finding.
+In November 2017, the Lancet published Planetary health: protecting human health on a rapidly changing planet and there have been yearly reports since.
+Here is the 2024 report.

 The good news is burning fewer fossil fuels reduces respiratory diseases and getting people walking and cycling more cuts pollution, road accidents and rates of obesity, diabetes, heart disease and stroke.